-Figure: Azure Data Studio flow for loading data into a database
+Figure 3 - Azure Data Studio flow for loading data into a database

 Access Management

 When creating the database, I was required to create a root/admin user, with full permissions to edit the database.
 It’s not appropriate to use this for my application as it has far more permissions than it actually needs, introducing security risks (Snowflake, 2024).